audiotape playback perfected

 Weren’t all the important master tapes long ago transferred to digital?

-Domain transfer for CD re-issues began as early as 1982, but there’s never been agreement that those transfers were performed optimally.
+Yes, domain transfer for CD re-issues began as early as 1982, but there’s never been agreement that those transfers were performed optimally.
 A great many clearly deserve to be re-visited.

 Today in 2025 the labels are again ordering retrieval of heritage master tapes, this time to produce new collector re-issues on vinyl.
 This work is once again putting fragile, irreplaceable tapes in danger from improper handling.
 Hence the urgent need for promoting more thoughtful, more responsible conservation of the surviving master tapes.